College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 Paramount+, formerly known as CBS All Access, is a standalone service for fans of the network.

-With the service, you can watch content on demand from CBS and live stream shows.
+You can watch content on demand from CBS.
+Plus, you can live-stream shows with the service.
 This includes college football games airing on the network.

 It has two plans: